 Carbon monoxide (CO) is a colorless, odorless and tasteless gas that is also highly poisonous.
-Although it has no detectable odor, CO is often mixed with other gases that do have an odor.
-So, you can inhale carbon monoxide right along with gases that you can smell and not even know that CO is present.
+Although it has no detectable odor, CO is often mixed with other gasses that do have an odor.
+So, you can inhale carbon monoxide right along with gasses that you can smell and not even know that CO is present.

 Severe carbon monoxide poisoning causes neurological damage, illness, coma and death.